Make a Planned Gift

 Bank Accounts, Investment Accounts, and Certificates of Deposit

 A no-cost way to make a planned gift to Trinity is by designating it the recipient of a bank account or security.
-You can instruct any financial institution in which you have an account to place your asset in a trust (often called a Pay on Death or a Transfer upon Death Account) which will be transferred, upon your death, directly to Trinity Episcopal Cathedral.
+You can instruct any financial institution at which you have an account to place an “Pay on Death” (“POD”) or “Transfer on Death” (“TOD”) on your account.
+All funds remaining in such an account will then be transferred upon your death, directly to Trinity Episcopal Cathedral, upon presentation of a death certificate.

 Return to the top